 - Standard dress is mandatory for grades K through 4.
 Upon entering the building during school hours, students must dress in approved school clothes. - 2.
 All clothing must be size appropriate (clothing must fit at the waist and be of reasonable length, etc.). - 3.
 All clothing must be of good school quality, (free of holes, frays, stains, excessive fading, excessive worn knees, etc.). - 4.
 Short sleeved white undershirts are acceptable under collared shirts.

 Only the collar of undershirts can be visible.
 Girls, who wear tank tops under their shirt, need to have those tops tucked in. - Shorts worn under jumpers may not hang out the bottom of the jumper. - 6.
 Skirts, skorts, jumpers, and dresses are permissible year-round, however, during the months of October through March, leggings or tights are required to be worn underneath those items (this includes dress down days).
 Leggings must be black, red, khaki, gray, navy, or white (with or without designs is ok) students and parents should use their good judgment to determine if the weather is such that students will be comfortable in school and at recess in shorts, skirts, skorts, dresses, or jumpers.

-- 1⁄2 zip shirts and crewneck sweatshirts can have a shirt underneath that is of solid color.
+Jumpers must have a standard dress shirt or long sleeve shirt underneath. - 7.
+1⁄2 zip shirts and crewneck sweatshirts can have a shirt underneath that is of solid color.
 The color must be black, red, gray, or white.
 No words should be shown.
 Any hooded sweatshirts may be worn outside only. - 8.
 Socks of your choice are required. - 9.
 Shorts for boys and girls are allowed only during the months of August, September, April, and May, unless leggings are worn underneath. - Students are required to tuck in their shirts for school Masses and other special occasions. - 11.
-If we see children who are not wearing the proper uniform, the parents will be notified and asked to provide the correct clothing. - 12.
+If we see children who are not wearing the proper uniform, the parents will be notified and asked to provide the correct clothing.

+- 12. On occasion, dress down days are permitted at school when students may dress out of Standard Dress.
+Please note: all modest dress guidelines apply to dress down days.
+If girls choose to wear leggings for pants, they must wear a top that covers their buttocks completely, even with arms raised above their head.
+Shoulders must be covered. - 13.
 Boys' hair should not touch the collar, and bangs should not cover the eyes or touch/rest on ears. - Earrings, body piercings, make-up, nail polish, tattoos, and excessive jewelry are not allowed - Hair styles (i.e., pony tails, Mohawk, spike or punk, dreadlocks, etc.) that draw undue attention are prohibited.
 Hair coloring (i.e., orange, purple, blue etc.) is not allowed.
-Styles should be neat and clean and of natural color. - 13.
+Styles should be neat and clean and of natural color. - 14.
 Girls' hair styles should not cover their eyes.
 They are required to wear hair in natural colors and styles that do not draw undue attention. - Hair styles (i.e., pony tails, Mohawk, spike or punk, dreadlocks, etc.) that draw undue attention are prohibited.
 Hair coloring (i.e., orange, purple, blue etc.) is not allowed. - No body piercings, tattoos, make-up and/or excessive jewelry are allowed.
-Earrings are allowed for girls. - No headbands that have excessive design that stand up on the head such as animal ears, horns etc. - 14.
-Tennis shoes are the best options for students flip-flops, slip on shoes or slipper type shoes are not acceptable. - 15.
-An extra pair of tennis shoes are recommended for PE.
+Earrings are allowed for girls. - No headbands that have excessive design that stand up on the head such as animal ears, horns etc. - 15.
+Tennis shoes are the best options for students flip-flops, slip on shoes or slipper type shoes are not acceptable. - 16.
+An extra pair of tennis shoes is recommended for PE.